Magic Web Solutions, UK: a Java Development Company

 Choosing Your Software Developer

 Sometimes you pay for a name or a brand; sometimes it’s for high-level project and client management; but higher rates don’t necessarily mean a higher level of technical expertise.

 Larger software companies might be also CMM and ISO certified which, in theory, verifies that they adhere to a process.
 However, if your project is not extensive, this not necessarily what you should be looking for.

-Three factors that are often overlooked when searching for developers are:
+Three questions that need to be asked when searching for developers are:

 These are qualities that can not be certified.
-They depend on the particular team you work with, not on credentials of organisation.
+They depend on the particular team you work with, not on the credentials of the organisation.

 Generally speaking, qualifications and experience do lead to productivity, but cost is not always the best guideline.

 A £120 per hour developer can work out cheaper for you than a £40 per hour developer.
 Sometimes there is a good correlation between rates and skill level, but other times the higher rates are better explained by having a large sales team.